tintin305/Energy-Visualization-and-Analytics/Database/Database.md

 Then you can run the script with
     ./filename.sh
 Where the './' indicates that you are running it from inside the current folder.

+## Checking if a Service is Running

+To check the status of a specific service:
+    service service_name status

+To check the status of all services on the system:
+    service --status-all

+To start, restart, stop, services:
+    service service_name stop
+    service service_name start
+    service service_name restart